-Train in the foothills of the Himalayas, the birthplace of Yoga!
-Join Yogrishi Vishvketu on one of our renowned, Yoga Alliance registered 200 hour Yoga Teacher Training courses in Rishikesh, India.
+Register now and start your pre-course today – after the training, get access to continued mentorship online!
+Join Yogrishi Vishvketu for Akhanda Yoga’s Yoga Alliance registered 200 hour Yoga Teacher Training course in Rishikesh, India.
 Our fully residential programs are held at the uplifting East-meets-West Anand Prakash Yoga Ashram.
 We’ve honed our YTT since 2004 to give you the very best in interactive philosophy, detailed techniques and engaging anatomy sessions.
 Let us guide you to become a radiant and inspired holistic yoga teacher.
-Register and start your pre-course today!

 (Arrival in Delhi evening of Sep.26)Apply for 200-hour YTT